-“Discarding his cultures one evening, he examined one for some time, showed it to me and said ‘This is interesting.’
+“Discarding his cultures one evening, he examined one for some time, showed it to me, and said, ‘This is interesting.’

-The remarkable feature of the plate was that in the vicinity of the blob of nasal mucus there were no bacteria; further away from another zone in which the bacteria had grown but had become translucent, glassy and lifeless in appearance”
+The remarkable feature of the plate was that in the vicinity of the blob of nasal mucus, there were no bacteria; further away from another zone in which the bacteria had grown but had become translucent, glassy and lifeless in appearance”

 A man of famously few words, the seemingly muted response to the chance discovery was typical of the modest Fleming.
-The following months saw extensive testing for the presence of lysozyme in human fluids, first confirming the effect with fresh mucus, they next moved to examine tears.
-These were found to be particularly effective, hence,
+The following months saw extensive testing for the presence of lysozyme in human fluids, first confirming the effect with fresh mucus.
+They next moved to examine tears.
+These were found to be particularly effective; hence,

-The demand by us for tears was so great, that laboratory attendants were pressed into service, receiving threepence for each contribution"
+The demand by us for tears was so great that laboratory attendants were pressed into service, receiving threepence for each contribution"

 “Thus ended the collection of tears”

-As their friendship grew, and that of their wives too, Fleming and Allison, to each other Flem and Ally, enjoyed time together outside of their work.
+As their friendship grew, and that of their wives too, Fleming and Allison, to each other Flem and Ally, enjoyed time together outside their work.
 Allison and his wife were frequent and welcome visitors to Fleming’s country house, their place of respite just outside of London.
-On one of their trips there, Allison recollects catching a large female pike, “full off eggs.”
+On one of their trips there, Allison recollects catching a large female pike “full of eggs.”
 The pair’s examination that followed showed the pike’s eggs to have the highest concentration of the enzyme of all its tissues.
 Allison1 put it such:

-“Thence it was but a step to test hen eggs, and hen egg-white proved to be the most potent source of lysozyme ever found.
+“Thence, it was but a step to test hen eggs, and hen egg-white proved to be the most potent source of lysozyme ever found.
 Diluted almost one million times, it dissolved the susceptible organism in 18 hours at body temperature.

 Thus ended the collection of tears.